Student Code of Conduct

 - To determine whether the sanction(s) imposed were appropriate for the violation of the Student Code which the student was found responsible for violating.

 - To consider new information sufficient to alter a decision, or other relevant facts not brought out in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original Student Conduct Hearing.

 Appeal requests that meet one (or more) of these purposes will be forwarded to the Dean of the College for review.
-Appeal requests of cases resolved through the Residential Life process, will be forwarded to the Executive Director for Equity or the Associate Dean of Residential Life.
+Appeal requests of cases resolved through the Residential Life process, will be forwarded to the Dean of the College, Director of Res Life and Housing, or designee.